Brood II Magicicada photos by Dani Siddle from Brood II, part 1. They were taken in the Malden-on-Hudson area of New York in 2013.

 - Cicadas pee: Yes cicadas pee, so wear a hat when walking under trees if that sort of thing bothers you.
-Cicadas drink tree fluids, and then expel the excess fluid they do now need.
-People call it “honey dew” or “cicada rain”.
+Cicadas drink tree fluids and then expel the excess fluid they do now need.
+People call it “honeydew” or “cicada rain”.

 - That cicada sound: Only male cicadas make the sound they’re famous for.
 Males have organs on their abdomen called tymbals.
 Muscles pop the tymbals in and out, which creates the sound we hear.
 Males make different calls for different reasons, and each species has a unique sound.
 Females can make sound too — they flick their wings to respond to males.
 Read this article for more information.

 - There are billions of them: there are literally billions of 17 year cicadas.
 Why?
-One theory suggests that the large number of cicadas overwhelms predators, so predators are never able to eat them all and cicadas, and many always survive to mate.
+One theory suggests that a large number of cicadas overwhelms predators, so predators are never able to eat them all and cicadas, and many always survive to mate.
 This is a survival strategy called “predator satiation”.